jbigot/zpp/README.md

 ## FAQ

-Q. Isn't BPP redundant with TODO?
+Q. Isn't BPP redundant with assumed type parameters?

 A.
-The TODO functionality allows to implement part of what can be done with BPP.
+The assumed type parameters functionality allows to implement part of what can be done with BPP (support for all kinds of a type).
+However as of 2013 it was not correctly supported on most compilers installed on the supercomputers.

-However as of 2013 it was not correctly supported on the compilers installed on all supercomputers.
-In addition, many things can be done with BPP but not with TODO.
+In addition, many things can be done with BPP but not with assumed type parameters, such as support for variable array rank or small variations of the code depending on the kind.